csiro-wsn/tutedocs/OS/OS.5.1-Thread_Sync.md

 ## 2.1 Thread Synchronization in Zephyr

-Zephyr offer multiple synchronization primitives, such as:
+Zephyr offers multiple synchronization primitives, such as:

     1. Semaphores          [1]
     2. Mutexs              [2]